Overlake Cinema

 Grand opening ad

-This cinema opened as a twin-plex in 1973, and the larger auditorium was split into two a few years later.
+This cinema opened as a twin-plex on February 13, 1973, and the larger auditorium was split into two a few years later.
 The architecture was simply suburban cinder block (cheap), but the lobby extended forward with a lower roof height for a pleasing effect.
 It was located in a small strip mall called Sternco Center between downtown Bellevue and Redmond at the SW corner of NE 20th Street and 148th Avenue NE.

 The original large auditorium had about 600 seats, the smaller had about 400 seats (my memory fades a bit).
 The screens had black masking (not movable) and did not have the traditional General Cinema shadow box.
 There were no curtains, but it did have the blue screen lighting during intermissions.